MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/ada-addendum.md

     1. Initial Certification.
 Microsoft will test each Extension (including any updates) you submit for compliance with this Agreement (which includes the applicable Certification Requirements) and other policies made available to you (if any).
 Microsoft will not make any Extension available through Microsoft Edge Add-ons unless and until the Extension is Certified.

 1. AFFIRMATIVE DECLINE NOT REQUIRED.
-Notwithstanding Section 4(i) of the App Developer Agreement<!--todo: doc title/link?-->, you aren't required to affirmatively decline participation in Microsoft Store for Business and Microsoft Store for Education.
+Notwithstanding Section 4(i) of the App Developer Agreement, you aren't required to affirmatively decline participation in Microsoft Store for Business and Microsoft Store for Education.
 Your Extension will only be available through the Microsoft Edge Add-ons.

 1. APP PRICING, PAYMENTS, TRANSACTIONS AND TAXES.
-Section 6 of the App Developer Agreement<!--todo: doc title/link?--> does not apply to Extensions and is hereby deleted in its entirety.
+Section 6 of the App Developer Agreement does not apply to Extensions and is hereby deleted in its entirety.